MichaelUray/muTimer/README.md

 ### delayOff() ###
 Off delay only.\
 Same as delayOnOff(), but off delay only.\
-It works similar to the tof() function from the IEC-Timers which are well known in the PLC programming world.
+It works similar to the tof() function from the IEC-Timers which are well known in the PLC programming world, or like a regular time delay relay with off delay.
 ```cpp
 bool delayOff(bool input, uint32_t delayTimeSwitchOff);